ujang19/n8n-nodes-zapin-evo/nodes/EvolutionApi/properties/readme.txt

 ╚██████╔╝██║     ███████╗██║  ██║██║  ██║   ██║   ██║╚██████╔╝██║ ╚████║
  ╚═════╝ ╚═╝     ╚══════╝╚═╝  ╚═╝╚═╝  ╚═╝   ╚═╝   ╚═╝ ╚═════╝ ╚═╝  ╚═══╝

-Operation = Funções/Opções de cada Resource (Instancia, Mensagens, Integração, Conversa, Perfil e Grupo)
+Operation = Functions/Options of each Resource (Instance, Messages, Integration, Chat, Profile and Group)

-"O que cada Resource vai apresentar ao ser selecionado"
+"What each Resource will present when selected"

-Exemplo:
+Example:
-Instancias:
+Instances:
-  • Criar instncia;
+  • Create instance;
-  • Criar instancia com proxy;
+  • Create instance with proxy;
-  • Conectar instancia;
+  • Connect instance;

-Cada Resource adicionada tera um desse para listar as opções/funções de cada Resource
+Each added Resource will have one of these to list the options/functions of each Resource